M-WEBKEY web page keyer

 Save rack space

-Fitting in the standard Vision frames (currently available in 3U size), MARBLE-V1 is a space-saving 96mm x 325mm card that sits in one frame slot – allowing up to ten media processors in 3U.
+Fitting in the standard Vision frames (currently available in 3U size, but with a desk top box coming soon), MARBLE-V1 is a space-saving 96mm x 325mm card that sits in one frame slot – allowing up to ten media processors in 3U.
 The double slot VR04, VR06 or VR07 frame rear module is used to access the input and outputs on the M-WEBKEY app.

 Protect your SDI output - with relay bypass protection